margo/specification/system-design/specification/margo-management-interface/specification-extensions.md

 Workload fleet manager and device suppliers may desire a way to add custom metadata, configuration, or functionality to certain Margo documents that goes beyond what is defined in the Margo specification.

-The functionality is supported via specification extensions may be used for:
+The functionality is supported via specification extensions and may be used for:

 - Collaboration between application and workload fleet manager suppliers
 - Collaboration between application and device suppliers